Praise (novel): Synopsis

 As the story begins, narrator Gordon Buchanan quits his job at a drive-through bottle shop in Brisbane.
 He and his live-in girlfriend Cynthia LaMonde, a waitress, inhabit a world of casual sex, plentiful drugs and partying till dawn, pastimes that don't really give Gordon much pleasure, plagued as he is by a sense of being unfulfilled.
 Love affairs gone bad and fantasies undercut by reality are the norm for a generation that stops doing something the moment it becomes work, that wants to win without competing because making an effort would render victory meaningless.

 The book’s hero is the chronically laidback Gordon, a chain-smoking asthmatic sweating under the Brisbane sun and scuttling his days away in a ramshackle guest house populated by itinerants and the elderly.
 Into Gordon’s going-nowhere-fast world comes the loud, vivacious and wholly uncompromising Cynthia, his polar opposite in almost every way.
 They soon move in together, and begin an often savage relationship precariously built on a shaky foundation of sex, booze, cigarettes, self-doubt and a singularly battered brand of love.

 Critical reception

-Praise became a cult bestseller in Australia in the years following its publication and the award of the Commonwealth Writers' Prize for Best First Book.
+Praise became a bestseller in Australia in the years following its publication and the award of the Commonwealth Writers' Prize for Best First Book.
 On its U. S release the influential Kirkus Review wrote: "Nothing life-affirming here--this prize-winning Australian first novel, straightforward and effective, immerses us in the drugs, sex, and general ennui of slackers Down Under.
 A bestseller in Australia, but without the superficial glamour of a Less Than Zero (to which its US publishers would like it compared).
 Unlikely to achieve the same success here, but, still, a bold novel, distinct voice, and impressive debut."

+In Review called it part of "Brisbane’s Holy Trinity of Gen X Lit... your grungy, I’m gonna-drink-smoke-and-root-a-lot-because-I’m-lost kind of book from the School of Charles Bukowski."